EviDentApp/EviDentApp/README.md

 <b>Cordova:</b>
 > cordova -v

 For documentation purposes, we used NodeJS 8.11.4, npm 6.2.0, and Cordova 8.0.0.
-In case you do not have any of the aformentioned software, the following subsections provide explanations on how to install them.
+In case you do not have any of the aforementioned software, the following subsections provide explanations on how to install them.

 ### Install NodeJS and npm